ooni/ooni.org/content/about/data-policy.md

 secure database server operated by OONI (which is different from the public metadb that hosts OONI Probe measurements).

 If you create an [OONI Run](https://run.ooni.org/) v2 link, we will store the email address that you use for the creation of that link.
 This enables OONI Probe users who receive your OONI Run link to trust it based on your email address (which is displayed in the OONI Run link you create).
-This can help reduce the risk of running malicious links.
+This can help facilitate more trust and coordination among testers.

 We do *not* store your email address when you log into the [OONI Run](https://run.ooni.org/) platform, but only when you create an OONI Run link.